 If head trauma (or other physical trauma, or also emotional trauma) goes unresolved, the vagus nerve never puts the brakes on, keeping you in a stress response long past the moment of danger.
 This affects all hormone function, including the serotonin and dopamine of your body, which is mostly manufactured – and used – in the colon!
 I could go on and on, but suffice it to say that if trauma goes unresolved and unaddressed, your health suffers in many dramatic ways.

 What would happen if you continually poked a sleeping bear with a pointed stick?
 Just little pokes, but constant, and relentless.
 Can you see the bear eventually awakening with a roar and causing all kinds of mayhem?
-This is what it’s like to consume, or use, what you are allergic to.
+This is what it’s like to consume, or expose your self to, what you are allergic to.
 At first your body may shrug it off, but eventually your bear of an immune system will awaken, and it will not be happy!

 Are you genetically capable of processing grain?
 You might be surprised to find that 93% of us are not!
-This is one of the genetic variabilities I test for.
+This is one of the genetic variabilities that can be tested for.
 Others include MTHFR, and Apolipoprotein E for those with risk factors for Alzheimer’s Disease.

 Chronic fatigue, anxiety and depression, fibromyalgia, inflammation: all of these may have roots in nutritional deficiencies.
 These are actually just the tip of a huge iceberg of conditions that can be caused by nutritional deficiencies.
 Also important to note: many deficiencies can be actually caused by prescription medications.